 The Average Cat Life Cycle

 In the first week of their lives, newborn kittens spend the majority of their time sleeping and the rest of that time eating.
-They can’t stand, and need to be fed at least every 2 hours.
+They can’t stand and need to be fed at least every 2 hours.
 In the first week, they will double their weight and even start vocalizing for food and attention.

 At 4 weeks old, kittens begin to grow into their looks and personalities.
-They are able to walk more accurately on their own, and may even begin playing and investigating in classic curious cat fashion.
+They are able to walk more accurately on their own, and may even start playing and investigating in classic curious cat fashion.

 However, most kittens can be adopted as early as 2 months old.
-The 2 month mark is an ideal age for adoption, as it is when kittens can be safely spayed or neutered.
+The 2-month mark is an ideal age for adoption, as it is when kittens can be safely spayed or neutered.
 Spaying or neutering your cat has been proven to extend the lifespan of your cat.